 (iv) any attempt or conspiracy to commit an offense described above.

 Question: What if the conviction was not in the United States?

-The other exception to the definition of âsex offenseâ under Adam Walsh Â§111(5)(C), are âoffense[s] involving consensual sex â¦ if the victim was an adult, unless the adult was under the custodial authority of the offender at the time of the offense, or if the victim was at least 13 years old and the offender was not more than 4 years older than the victim.
+The other exception to the definition of sex offense under Adam Walsh 111(5)(C), are offense[s] involving consensual sex if the victim was an adult, unless the adult was under the custodial authority of the offender at the time of the offense, or if the victim was at least 13 years old and the offender was not more than 4 years older than the victim.

 Question: What type of authority does the Immigration Officers have to grant or deny a Walsh Waiver?

-Answer: Waiver of the Criminal Bar under the Adam Walsh ActâWaiver under this provision is in the âsole and unreviewable discretionâ of DHS upon a determination that the âpetitioner poses no risk to the beneficiary.â USCIS interprets the âposes no risk to the beneficiaryâ provision to mean that the petitioner must pose no risk to the safety or well-being of the beneficiary, which includes the principal beneficiary and any alien derivative beneficiary.
+USCIS interprets the poses no risk to the beneficiary provision to mean that the petitioner must pose no risk to the safety or well-being of the beneficiary, which includes the principal beneficiary and any alien derivative beneficiary.

 Question: What type of evidence is needed for this Waiver?

 Answer: The petitioner must submit evidence that demonstrates, beyond a reasonable doubt, that he or she poses no risk to the safety and well-being of the beneficiary.